 IBAC will be

 - focussed on exposing and preventing public sector corruption and police misconduct

 - sensitive and responsive to the circumstances and needs of people who make a complaint.

 We demonstrate at all times our values of fairness, professionalism, courage, respect and trust.

 IBAC focuses on serious and systemic corruption in the public sector and police misconduct.

-We can take complaints about State and local government public officers and employees, and others suspected of:
+We can take complaints about suspected corrupt conduct by people who provide public services or duties, including state and local government public officers and employees, and people who seek to corrupt them.

 - taking or offering bribes

 - dishonestly using influence

 - fraud, theft or embezzlement (misuse of funds)